Lloyds Engineering Works Gets NSE, BSE NOC for Merger

 *this image is generated using AI for illustrative purposes only.

-Lloyds Engineering Works Limited has received approval from the Competition Commission of India (CCI) for its proposed Scheme of Merger by Absorption.
-The scheme involves the absorption of three entities: Lloyds Infrastructure & Construction Limited, Metalfab Hightech Private Limited, and Techno Industries Private Limited, along with their respective shareholders.
-The approval was communicated on May 13, 2026.
+Lloyds Engineering Works Limited has received No Objection Certificates (NOCs) from the National Stock Exchange of India (NSE) and BSE Limited for its proposed Scheme of Merger by Absorption.
+The scheme involves the absorption of Lloyds Infrastructure & Construction Limited, Metalfab Hightech Private Limited, and Techno Industries Private Limited, along with their respective shareholders.
+The intimation was submitted to the exchanges on May 19, 2026.

 Historical Stock Returns for Lloyds Engineering Works